prachikakanodia/ARTH_task23/README.md

 🔅 Create roles that will configure master node and slave node seperately.

-🔅 Launch a wordpress and mysql database connected to it in the respectine slaves.
+🔅 Launch a wordpress and mysql database connected to it in the respective slaves.

 🔅 Expose the wordpress pod and client able hit the wordpress ip with its respective port.